 - Drones allow planning and visualizing of property and land space at a detail that used to only be provided by expensive aircraft image capture.

-- Slope analysis is great for analyzing areas that might be risks for landslide, avalanches, high erosion.
+- Slope analysis is great for analyzing areas that might be risks for landslides, avalanches, high erosion.

 - Used to capture the change in landscapes.
 Drones can be used to map and monitor changes in natural, disturbed and managed environments, especially in areas where reclamation work has occurred.